 All members of FDP are invited to participate in FDP's Phase II of the Troublesome Clauses demonstration.
 In July 2007, the Contracts Task Force initiated a demonstration that would allow members to (1) determine the frequency with which research institutions receive clauses in government contracts that require lengthy negotiation for acceptance or which are so burdensome that the contract can not be accepted; and (2) enable the FDP membership to more effectively and efficiently negotiate and execute contracts.

 The initial phase of this demonstration included a collaboration with The Council on Governmental Relations (COGR) and American Association of Universities (AAU).
 FDP gathered the data used for the COGR/AAU report entitled “Restrictions on Research Awards: Troublesome Clauses 2007/2008” The report documented that restrictions in research agreements persist, and that universities most often find publication restrictions and restrictions on the participation of foreign nationals.
 The report also revealed that Federal agencies have expanded the type of controls imposed in award terms and conditions, and are now including such terms in grants and cooperative agreements in addition to contracts.
-The report is available at: http://www.aau.edu/policy/scientific_openness.aspx?id=6872.
+The report, along with other documentation, is available at: https://www.cogr.edu/troublesome-clauses-research-awards.
 This web site will serve as a resource to the FDP membership (both research institutions and federal agencies) for improving grant and contract negotiations.
 The website will provide information related to difficult negotiations and document the collaborative approaches used to expedite the process.

 Incentives to Partiicpate: